expressive-code/expressive-code/.changeset/friendly-bats-drop.md

 '@expressive-code/core': patch
 ---

 Updates dependencies to the latest versions.
+Thank you @bluwy!